-Not everyone can deduct their charitable contributions, however.
-You must itemize your tax deductions to claim any charitable donation, and this is typically only in your best interest if the total of all your itemized deductions exceeds the amount of the standard deduction you would receive for your filing status.
+Donations you make to qualified charities are tax deductible and can reduce your taxable income, which in turn can help lower your tax bill.
+You'll likely need to itemize your tax deductions to claim them.
+Itemizing your deductions is usually in your best interest when the total of all of your itemized deductions exceeds the amount of the standard deduction you could take for your filing status.

-Rules for Claiming the Charitable Contribution Deduction
+Rules for Claiming the Charitable Contribution Tax Deduction

 Keeping Records of Your Donation

 Your written records must indicate the name of the charitable organization, the date of your contribution, and the amount that you gave.
 Canceled checks work well, because the name of the charity, the date, and the amount of the gift all appear there.
 Bank statements are good, too, when they show a gift paid by debit card, and credit card statements work when they show this same information.